vinodkd/guts/book/01_size.md

 		size(IF contents) = sum(size(each path))

 **Next up: `LOOP`**.
-This is the most straight-forward of the containers.
-Its intrinsic size is unit (because its primordial) and the size of its contents are summed up.
+Again, it doesnt seem like something that can be replaced.
+Sure, you can unroll loops if you know the number of times you're looping, but in general you dont.
+So this seems like a safe bet as a primordial.
+Applying the forumula to the `LOOP` turns out to be most straight-forward of all the containers.
+Its intrinsic size is unit (because it is primordial) and the size of its contents are summed up.
 Or in formulas:

 		size(LOOP) = 1
 		size(LOOP contents) = sum(size(statements in LOOP))

+**Next:Functions/Procs/Modules/Programs**: Containers exist for a number of reasons: to encapsulate logic, to provide namespaces, to denote process boundaries.
+Its very possible to visualize the mechanism that is required to keep up the facade of containment because there were machines in the not-too-distant past that didnt have such features.
+However, the exact way by which the simulation is achieved will certainlny differ from one language to another.
+Therefore, we're again faced with choices: Do we simplify and treat all containers the same?
+Do we consider them different, but take a guess as to their sizes?
+Or is there a "one true" way of universally measuring size of a container?
+If such a way exists, it certainly entails a journey down the aforementioned rabbit hole, so we will talk no more about it here.
+Instead, we will blindly march onwards with our shortcuts and see where they take us.
+Our options are:

+* All containers are Unit sized
+* All containers have non-trivial size, but that's about all we can say
+* All containers have a constant size
+* One container can be considered the unit container and all others sized in relation to it.

+Or in forumulas:

+		size_unit(any container) = 1
+		size_nonzero(any container) = C //det by practicioners.

 TODO: WORK OUT SIZE OF PGMS
 TODO: RABBIT HOLE
 TODO: UNITS
+TODO: CODE AS A STRUCTURE.

 Footnotes
 ---------